Sulanga Apa Ragena Yavi

 Sulanga Apa Ragena Yavi (සුළඟ අප රැගෙන යාවි) is a 2016 Sri Lankan Sinhala drama film directed by Nuwan Jayathilake and co-produced by director himself with Maya Nawagaththegama for Nawagaththegama Films.
 It stars Priyankara Rathnayake and Suranga Ranawaka in lead roles along with Sujeewa Priyalal and Iranganie Serasinghe.
 Music composed by Chitral Somapala.
-It is the 1326th Sri Lankan film in the Sinhala cinema.

-The film successfully passed 100 theatrical days.
+It is the 1326th Sri Lankan film in the Sinhala cinema.The film successfully passed 100 theatrical days.

+Plot

+The film is a drama, following a young boy's journey to find his stolen white bull, who was taken for slaughter in the city.
+The film is emotional and calls attention to the hardships of impoverished, rural people in Sri Lanka.
+It also highlights the bond between rural inhabitants and their livestock.